JAWhale/ThesisProject/README.md

 **************************** MATLAB README ******************************************************

-This MATLAB script contains a suite of plotting and data import functions designed to visualize generator and grid behavior from structured Excel datasets.
+The MATLAB script PlotFromCSV inside the zipped matlabCode folder contains a suite of plotting and data import functions designed to visualize generator and grid behavior from structured Excel datasets.
 It supports time-domain and characteristic plots for active power, reactive power, voltage, frequency, and angle responses.

 Function List and Usage Examples